The Psychology of Paint Color: How to Pick the Perfect Shades for Your Home

 Red

-The color red increases heart rate and stimulates the senses.
-A bold red accent wall in a home office provides visual interest to inspire new ideas.
-For playrooms, a bright red bookshelf or other storage furniture sparks imagination.
+Red raises energy and sharpens the senses.
+A bold red accent wall adds focus and drive in a home office; in playrooms, a red bookcase or storage unit sparks imagination.

 Orange